 2.3.4 All new students will be assigned a Postgraduate Student Advisor on commencement of their studies.
-It will be the student's responsibility to make initial contact with their assigned Advisor and this should be done within 3 months of registration.
-Advisors and their students should meet annually at the very least, especially around the time leading to the student's annual appraisal and/or submission of their final thesis.
+It will be the advisor's responsibility to make initial contact with their assigned student and this should be done within 3 months of registration.
+It is up to the student to ensure that they respond to this initial contact request.
+Advisors and their students are encouraged to meet annually at the very least, especially around the time leading to the student's annual appraisal and/or submission of their final thesis.
 Although each student will have an assigned Advisor, they are welcome to contact any on the list2.